Alexander Pushkin: Rise

-In 1831, during the period of Pushkin's growing literary influence, he met one of Russia's other influential early writers, Nikolai Gogol.
+In 1831, during the period of Pushkin's growing literary influence, he met other influential early writers, such as Russo-Ukrainian Nikolai Gogol.
 After reading Gogol's 1831–1832 volume of short stories Evenings on a Farm Near Dikanka, Pushkin supported him and would feature some of Gogol's most famous short stories in the magazine The Contemporary, which he founded in 1836.

 Death

 By the autumn of 1836, Pushkin was falling into greater and greater debt and faced scandalous rumours that his wife was having a love affair.
 On 4 November, he sent a challenge to a duel to Georges d'Anthès, also known as Dantes-Gekkern.
 Jacob van Heeckeren, d'Anthès' adoptive father, asked that the duel be delayed by two weeks.
 With efforts by the poet's friends, the duel was cancelled.

 On 17 November, d'Anthès proposed to Natalia Goncharova's sister, Ekaterina.
 The marriage did not resolve the conflict.
 D'Anthès continued to pursue Natalia Goncharova in public and rumours circulated that d'Anthès had married Natalia's sister just to save her reputation.

 On 26 January (7 February in the Gregorian calendar) 1837 Pushkin sent a "highly insulting letter" to Gekkern.
 The only answer to that letter could be a challenge to a duel, as Pushkin knew.
 Pushkin received the formal challenge to a duel through his sister-in-law, Ekaterina Gekkerna, approved by d'Anthès, on the same day through the attaché of the French Embassy, Viscount d'Archiac.

 Pushkin asked Arthur Magenis, then attaché to the British Consulate-General in Saint Petersburg, to be his second.
 Magenis did not formally accept but on 26 January (7 February) approached Viscount d'Archiac to attempt a reconciliation; however d'Archiac refused to speak with him as he was not yet officially Pushkin's second.
 Magenis, unable to find Pushkin in the evening, sent him a letter through a messenger at 2 o'clock in the morning declining to be his second, as the possibility of a peaceful settlement had already been quashed, and the traditional first task of the second was to try to bring about a reconciliation.